conath/FrontRowTrailers/README.md

 On a real iOS device: use AirPlay Mirroring from Control Center or connect directly via a compatible adapter.

 In the iOS Simulator: Click "I/O" in the menu bar, then choose any resolution under "External Displays".

+## Version History

+The project was first made available on the App Store in November 2020 as "Theatrical Trailers".
+The app received several updates throughout 2021, adding iOS Widgets, telemetry, iPad pointer support, an AirPlay screensaver, and interaction sounds.

+In January of 2022, work began to port the app to Mac.
+The iOS version ran very poorly on Apple Silicon Macs and had therefore not been available on the Mac App Store.
+The native Mac app, designed to replicate the Front Row and Apple TV 1 user experiences, was released in February of 2022 after a short beta testing period.
+At the same time, the project was renamed to Front Row Trailers, the [website](https://frontrow-trailers.app/) was created, and the app icon was redesigned.

+## About the name

+The term "Front Row" was trademarked by Apple Inc. for [their media center software](https://en.wikipedia.org/wiki/Front_Row_(software) from 2006 to 2018.
+Apple Inc. is not affiliated with the creators of Front Row Trailers, apart from distribution on the App Store.

 ## Contributing